ledgerW/pathlight/memory-bank/activeContext.md

 ## Learnings and Insights
 - The application is an AI-powered life purpose guidance system
-- The three-tier payment model allows users to get basic insights before committing to the full experience
+- The freemium model with a single paid subscription option simplifies the user experience while still providing value
 - Modern browsers have increasingly strict cookie policies in HTTPS environments
 - A multi-layered authentication approach provides the most robust solution
 - Browser security policies can block cookies in certain scenarios, requiring fallback mechanisms